 10. “the women was created for this purpose – that she might be a distinguished ornament of the man… He establishes by two arguments the pre-eminence, which he had assigned to men above women.
 The first is, that as the women derives her origin from the man, she is therefore inferior in rank.
 The second is, that as the woman was created for the sake of the man, she is therefore subject to him, as the work ultimately produced is to its cause.
 That the man is the beginning of the woman and the end for which she was made, is evident from the law.
 (Gen. ii.
 18.)
 It is not good for a man to be alone.
 Let us make for him, &c.
 Farther, God took one of Adam’s ribs and formed Eve.
 (Gen. ii.
 21, 22).”
 John Calvin, Commentary on the Epistles of Paul the Apostle to the Corinthians Volume I. Grand Rapids, Michigan: Baker Book House, 1981, pages 357-358.

-11. Compare to Genesis 1:27.
+11. Or at least from the first man.
+Compare to Genesis 1:27.
 “So created man in his own image, in the image of God created he him (זָכַר); male and female created he them.”